BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 share-img: "/img/atomic-properties-share.png"
 ---

-Swift has no language features for defining atomic properties.
-However, the lack of @synchronized or atomic modifier that we used to in Objective-C is compensated with the diversity of locking APIs available in Apple's frameworks.
+Although Swift has no language features for defining atomic properties, their lack is compensated with the diversity of locking APIs available in Apple's frameworks.
 In this article let's take a look at different ways of designing atomic properties in Swift.

 First off, make sure we understand the core concepts related to *concurrent programming* and *atomicity*.